LorisGr/next.js-wedding-template-v1/README.md

 Additional features, such as a budget tracker and guest list manager, will be added in the future to solve problems associated with traditional paper invitations.

+## Upcoming plans include:

+- Refactor code to make reusable functions
+- Improve user experience
+- Adding pagination functionality to the tables
+- Adding filtering functionality to the tables to make data more accessible.
+- Improve user experience by enhancing UI/UX in the tables displaying data.

 ## DEMO Link

 [Landing Page](https://ditialweddinginivitation.netlify.app/)